Skip to main content

 The total number of sets in a namespace is limited to 1023 in Database 6.0 and earlier, and 4095 in Database 7.
 Deleting a set metadata to reclaim space from this limit requires durably deleting all the data in the set and cold restarting the node.
 See How to clear up set names when they exceed the limit for details.

-To initiate a set truncation, the asadm, asinfo, or aql tools can be used to issue a truncate command to one Aerospike cluster node at a time.
+Use the asadm, asinfo, or aql tools to issue a truncate command to one Aerospike cluster node at a time.

 Using the asadm command-line interface: